 - 7. Discuss the Physical, Technical, and Administrative controls that are employed to secure the PII in the system.

 - Physical Controls Entrance to PBGC HQ facilities employ armed guards and a PIV activated turnstile.
 Most rooms on the 1st and 2nd floors and selected office suites throughout the upper floors require a PIV for physical access.
 Physical security controls employed to secure the PII in the system include:

 - Security Guards

 - Secured Facility

 - Key Entry

 - Identification Badges (PIV)

 - Locked Offices

 - Locked File Cabinets

 - Technical Controls Technical controls employed to secure the PII in the system include:

 - Access Enforcement

 - Information Flow Enforcement

 - Least Privileges

+- Data Encryption

 - System Use Notification

 - Session Lock

 - Personal Identity Verification (PIV) card access

 - Session Termination

 - Remote Access

 - Time Stamps

 - Identifier Management

 - Authenticator Management

 - Administrative Controls All PBGC users are required to complete privacy training annually.
 Administrative controls employed to secure the PII in the system include:

 - Periodic Security Audits

 - Regular Monitoring of User's Activities

 - Annual Security, Privacy, and Records Management Refresher Training

-- Maintenance Personnel

 - Visitor Access Records

 - Mandatory on-boarding Training

 - Records Management

 - 8. For the PII in the system, discuss the actual/intended uses of the PII; the steps taken to limit the PII collected to the minimum needed; and the reasons the PII is necessary and relevant.

-The PII is used to grant physical access to PBGC employees, contractors, and vendors by authenticating PIV credentials, and to visitors by examining identification documents (e.g., driver's license, passport).
+The PII is used to grant physical access to PBGC employees and contractors by authenticating PIV credentials, and to visitors by examining identification documents (e.g., driver's license, passport).
 PII is needed to provide a robust Physical Access Control & Surveillance System.
+PACSS also monitors physical movements throughout the facility and enables real-time viewing and archival retrieval for security guards and other authorized personnel.
+PBGC does not collect audio through its cameras, cameras are directed in a manner to minimize views of any screens, we retain video recordings according to the records schedule, and only collect the PII needed for badging and movement throughout the facility needed to maintain a secure workplace.